 Broersen (1974, Delft) and Lukács (1973, Amsterdam) studied at the Sandberg Institute and at the Rijksakademie in Amsterdam.
-Their first large international solo show Point Cloud, Old Growth is currently on view at the Foam Photography Museum in Amsterdam.
+Their first large international solo show Point Cloud, Old Growth opened in November 2018 at the Foam Photography Museum in Amsterdam.
+A solo show in the Danish city Viborg followed.
 The film Establishing Eden was nominated for the IFFR Tiger Awards 2016.
 Broersen & Lukács’ films, installations and graphic work have been shown internationally, at a.o.
 Biennale of Sydney (Australia), Stedelijk Museum Amsterdam (the Netherlands), MUHKA (Belgium), Centre Pompidou (Paris), Shanghai World Expo, and Casa Enscendida (Madrid).
 Their films have been shown at several festivals including LAForum (Los Angeles), Kassel Dokumentar und Filmfestival, Paris Rencontres (France, Germany and Spain, the New York Film Festival, International Documentary Festival Amsterdam, and the International Film Festival Rotterdam.